perturbo-code/perturbo-workshop-2025/Hands-on3/README.md

 And produces the `<prefix>_epr.h5` file containing e-ph matrix elements in the Wannier basis.

-⚠️ **Important:** The number of MPI tasks must equal the number of pools or the calculation will fail.
+⚠️ **Important:** If you run with `mpirun`, the number of MPI tasks must equal the number of pools or the calculation will fail.

 ### Step 6: Run Perturbo Calculations